VPS-per-User

 - Users without a

-runninguser_machinesrow continue using the legacy container path. - To stop serving a VPS user, delete or move the machine out of
+runninguser_machinesrow should not be treated as successfully provisioned production users. - To stop serving a VPS user, delete or move the machine out of

-runningstate and verify the legacy container route is available.
+runningstate and verify the user sees the intended unavailable/reprovisioning path.
 DELETE /vps/:machineIdsoft-deletes the platform row and deletes the Hetzner server, but does not remove R2 data.

 Do not request review or rollout approval while still pushing commits to the branch.